diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Grouping Data
 If our data is already keyed in the way we want, groupByKey() will group our data using the key in our RDD.
 On an RDD consisting of keys of type K and values of type V, we get back an RDD of type [K, Iterable[V]].

-groupBy() works on unpaired data or data where we want to use a different condition besides equality on the current key.
+`groupBy()` works on unpaired data or data where we want to use a different condition besides equality on the current key.
 It takes a function that it applies to every element in the source RDD and uses the result to determine the key.

 If you find yourself writing code where you groupByKey() and then use a reduce() or fold() on the values, you can probably achieve the same result more efficiently by using one of the per-key aggregation functions.
 Rather than reducing the RDD to an in-memory value, we reduce the data per key and get back an RDD with the reduced values corresponding to each key.
 For example, rdd.reduceByKey(func) produces the same RDD as rdd.groupByKey().mapValues(value => value.reduce(func)) but is more efficient as it avoids the step of creating a list of values for each key.

 In addition to grouping data from a single RDD, we can group data sharing the same key from multiple RDDs using a function called cogroup(). cogroup() over two RDDs sharing the same key type, K, with the respective value types V and W gives us back RDD[(K, (Iterable[V], Iterable[W]))].
 If one of the RDDs doesn’t have elements for a given key that is present in the other RDD, the corresponding Iterable is simply empty. cogroup() gives us the power to group data from multiple RDDs. `cogroup() is used as a building block for the joins` we discuss in the next section.

-cogroup() can be used for much more than just implementing joins.
+`cogroup() can be used for much more than just implementing joins`.
 We can also use it to implement intersect by key.
 Additionally, cogroup() can work on three or more RDDs at once.

 #### Joins
 Some of the most useful operations we get with keyed data comes from using it together with other keyed data.
 Joining data together is probably one of the most common operations on a pair RDD, and we have a full range of options including right and left outer joins, cross joins, and inner joins.

 With leftOuterJoin() the resulting pair RDD has entries for each key in the source RDD.
-The value associated with each key in the result is a tuple of the value from the source RDD and an Option (or Optional in Java) for the value from the other pair RDD.
-In Python, if a value isn’t present None is used; and if the value is present the regular value, without any wrapper, is used.
+The value associated with each key in the result is a tuple of the value from the source RDD and an Option (or Optional in Java) for the value from the other pair RDD. `In Python`, if a value isn’t present None is used; and if the value is present the regular value, `without any wrapper`, is used.
 As with join(), we can have multiple entries for each key; when this occurs, we get the Cartesian product between the two lists of values.

 #### Sorting Data
 Having sorted data is quite useful in many cases, especially when you’re producing downstream output.
 We can sort an RDD with key/value pairs provided that there is an ordering defined on the key.
 Once we have sorted our data, any subsequent call on the sorted data to collect() or save() will result in ordered data.